davidswelt/zot_bib_web/README.md

 - include the resulting file zotero-bib.html (or as configured) in your website as you see fit.
 You may also include individual collection files, which are also generated.
 You can configure zot.py to generate a complete HTML document, or just a portion of it.
+Zot_bib_web generates HTML5 content.

 - Style your bibliography using CSS.
-An example style file is included.
+An example style file is included (see site/ directory).

-Bibliography
+Bibliography in Zotero
 -----------------------------------------

 - With Zotero, create a bibliography and note its ID (e.g., from the URL in the Zotero web interface).
-Example: "MGID90AT".
+Example: `MGID90AT`.
   This ID is what you need for the "toplevelfilter" variable in settings.py.

-- You can and should add sub-collections to your bibliography.
+- You can add sub-collections to your bibliography.

-- To define an order for the sub-collections, name them starting with a number: "10 Journal Articles".
+- To define an order for the sub-collections, name them starting with a number: "10 Social Psychology".

 - To cause zot_bib_web to format a sub-collection in "short" mode, add a * at the beginning of the collection name: "05* Selected Works".
-  This sub-collection will be shown using titles and years only, which can then be expanded.
+  This sub-collection will be shown using titles, journal and years only, which can then be expanded.
+Journal or conference titles can be kept short.
+Specify the "journal abbr or "conference title" fields, or a short "note" if necessary.

   You may want to copy bibliographic items from other parts of the bibliography into this sub-collection.

 Here's an example of a bibliography structure:

 	My Publications [MGID90AT]
 		10* Selected Works
 		15 In Preparation / Under Review
 		20 Refereed Works by Topic